njordhov/react-blockstack/README.md

 const blockstack = ReactBlockstack()
 ````

-Consider placing in the top level index.js file of your project.
-For customization of the authentication, use the same options argument as [UserSession](https://blockstack.github.io/blockstack.js/classes/usersession.html) in the Blockstack SDK:
+Consider placing this code in the main index.js file of your project.
+For customization of the authentication, use the same options argument as for [UserSession](https://blockstack.github.io/blockstack.js/classes/usersession.html) in the Blockstack SDK:

 ````javascript
 import { AppConfig } from 'blockstack'